Succession Crisis Solved:

 The Impact

-(Validation from 29 participants)
+(Validated by 29 participants)

 - 100% of mixed-age pairs successfully resolved the crisis scenarios, proving that diversity leads to better decisions.